Microsoft

 Final Designs

 Despite facing many challenges, I was super proud of leading the design of this new iteration, prototyping almost 200 screens.
-Jump to the process section to read my decision processes!
+Jump to the exploration section to see how I tested and iterated!

 Redesign 1